Home

 Despite the element of secrecy and the implied uniqueness of Welte's recording process, it is worth noting that a very similar trough can be seen in the recording photographs for the Philipps' Duca reproducing piano, so Welte were certainly not alone in this feature of their design.
 Arthur Friedheim, shown below, was a pupil of Franz Liszt, and at one time his assistant and secretary.

-Arthur Friedheim recording for the Philipps Duca - 24 October 1911, Stuttgart.
+Arthur Friedheim recording for the Philipps Duca - 24 October 1911, Frankfurt.

-Unlike Duo-Art, Welte did not perforate music rolls in real time, but instead made ink traces on an original roll as the notes were played, and these were subsequently punched out by hand.
+Unlike Duo-Art, Welte did not perforate music rolls in real time, but instead made ink or carbon traces on an original roll as the notes were played, and these were subsequently punched out by hand.
 It is likely that the paper for these originals was white, and that it was pre-printed with 100 continuous lines, in the positions where each pitch was located.
-A number of similar master rolls for the Welte Philharmonic Organ have survived, and one can still see one or two examples of the recorded ink traces, which provided a roll editor with a clear indication of where to punch out each note.
+A number of similar master rolls recorded for the Welte Philharmonic Organ have survived, and one can still see the pencil and recorded ink traces, which provided a roll editor with a clear indication of where to punch out each note.

-Fragment of a Welte Philharmonic Organ Master Roll - New York, c.
-1910.
+Fragment of a Welte Philharmonic Organ Master Roll - Freiburg, c.1910.

 Recording the Dynamic Information

-For each key, there were not one, but two sets of electrical contacts, operating at different times and positions during the playing of the respective note.
-One contact set, the carbon rod and mercury described above, operated immediately the key was struck, and the other, a normal wire contact at the back of the piano action, was not made until the hammer had more or less reached the piano string.
-The first contact triggered a pair of small electro-pneumatic valves, of a sort commonly found in Welte organs of the time, and this did two things: firstly, it operated a pneumatic mechanism which marked a note line on the master roll, and secondly, it caused air to be sucked rather slowly out of another small pneumatic motor, of exactly the same size as the note pneumatics on the early Welte-Mignon playback mechanism.
-As a result, this second pneumatic began to close against a spring.
+The Welte dynamic recording process most likely occurred in the following way.
+For each key, there were not one, but two sets of electrical contacts, operating at different times and positions during the playing of the particular note.
+One contact set, the metal rod and mercury described above, operated immediately the key was struck, and the other, a fine wire contact at the back of the piano action, was not made until the hammer had more or less reached the piano string.
+The first contact triggered a pair of small electro-pneumatic valves, of a sort commonly found in Welte organs of the time, and these did two things: the first valve operated a pneumatic mechanism which marked a note line on the master roll, and the second caused suction to pass between a pair of small pneumatic motors, of roughly the same size as the note pneumatics on the early Welte-Mignon playback mechanism.

-Excerpt from a Welte original roll, showing dynamic line at the left side - Freiburg, 1926.
+Section of a Welte original roll, with bass dynamic line at the left side - Freiburg, 1926.

 Excerpt from a Welte second master, showing replay dynamic line - Freiburg, 1920s.

 This, then, is the probable way in which Welte-Mignon rolls were recorded.
+There may have been differences of detail, but the system as described above would have been perfectly capable of marking up both the note and dynamic traces on master rolls, with no human intervention after the time of recording, save the punching out of perforations as indicated by the ink traces.
+Careful use of measuring calipers would allow the marked dynamic information to be punched in advance of its respective notes, keeping the length of any such mark intact, but offsetting it so that the end of the resulting perforated slot terminated just a little in advance of the start of its corresponding inked marking.
 Once an original roll was complete, it was copied to a batch of second master rolls, which were subsequently used in perforating production copies.
-Some musical editing of these rolls took place, but not much, given the occasional wrong notes which turn up from time to time.
-By contrast, it is clear from Welte factory rolls which survive in Germany and California, that a good deal of simple editing was carried out on the second masters in the early 1920s, prior to the issuing of recordings for the later Mignon system that used green rolls, but this was done mainly for technical reasons connected with the differing ways in which the two systems responded to the dynamic and pedalling signals.
+Some musical editing of Welte rolls may have taken place, of course, but not much, given the wrong notes which turn up with surprising frequency.
+By contrast, it is clear from Welte factory rolls which survive in Germany and California, that a good deal of simple editing was carried out on the second masters in the early 1920s, prior to the issuing of recordings for the later Mignon system that used green rolls, but this was done mainly for technical reasons connected with the differing ways in which the two systems responded to the pedalling signals.
+Where dynamic changes were occasionally made, a playback mechanism could be used to mark a dynamic line on a second master roll for checking purposes, as can be seen in the example above, from the collection at the University of Southern California.

 Vladimir Horowitz recording for the Welte-Mignon - Freiburg, 1926.